prathamesh1499/Malaria-Detection/README.md

 # Malaria-Prediction

- Malaria Detection using CNN in Tensorflow and keras
+ Malaria Prediction using CNN in Tensorflow and keras when given a blood cell image